EUDiF

 May 23: Needs assessment

 To reinforce the capacities of LGUs and PCSDS to implement climate change adaptation projects after, EUDiF organises a project cycle management training.
-Diaspora expert Lovelaine Basillote conducts a survey and a focus group discussion to better understand the needs of participants.
+Diaspora expert Lovelaine Basillote conducted a survey and a focus group discussion to better understand the needs of participants.

 Jun 23: Development of training material